ScratchAddons/website-v2/content/addons/60fps.md

 ## Future plans

-- The addon might be marked as dangerous to curb projects that require this addon on the Scratch website.
-[Issue #6860](https://github.com/ScratchAddons/ScratchAddons/issues/6860)
+- The addon might be marked as dangerous to curb projects that require this addon on the Scratch website. [issue #6860](https://github.com/ScratchAddons/ScratchAddons/issues/6860)
 - Because enabling the addon requires holding the `alt` key, it is not compatable with touchscreen devices.
-A proposed solution is to add a context menu to the green flag for this addon and several others.
-[Issue #7230](https://github.com/ScratchAddons/ScratchAddons/issues/7230)
+A proposed solution is to add a context menu to the green flag for this addon and several others. [issue #7230](https://github.com/ScratchAddons/ScratchAddons/issues/7230)

 ## Credit